yereverluvinunclebert/Panzer-Tank-Temperature-Gauge-OHM-XWidget/README.md

 ![large](https://github.com/yereverluvinunclebert/Panzer-Tank-Temperature-Gauge-OHM-XWidget/assets/2788342/0880400d-bcd5-4d25-a41d-dedde51aa0ff)

+This is based on the similar Yahoo widget implementation.
 The graphic interface and operation of the two types of widgets are the same.
-The only differences are the configuration preference utility (this has a cut-down version), the language is Micrososoft's JScript (rather than javascript) and it is the Xwidget engine that is utilised to put the widget on your screen.
+The only differences are the configuration preference utility (this has a cut-down version), the language is Micrososoft's JScript (rather than javascript) and of course, it is the Xwidget engine that is utilised to put the widget on your screen.

 ![xwidget-title2](https://github.com/yereverluvinunclebert/Panzer-Tank-CPU-Gauge-Xwidget/assets/2788342/a9d58973-347f-4f93-ba1f-4b538f743515)